hanzelu15/What-Country-Is-App/README.md

 - As a user, if I choose play option, I can see a flag and below four names to choose from.

-- As a user, if a choose the wrong option in game,  I can see the correct answer before going to the next question
+- As a user, if a choose the wrong option in game,  I can see the correct answer before going to the next question.

 - As a user, if I'm playing, I have twelve turns and I can see my score always.

+- As a user, when the game ends, I can see my final score.

 - As a user, if I'm playing, I can stop my game and return to the main manu.

 ## Technologies

-React js and a API from https://restcountries.com/
+React js, tailwind  and a API from https://restcountries.com/